liminghao0914/PartFlow/README.md

 ## Download
     git clone https://github.com/liminghao0914/PartFlow.git

-## Quick Start
+## Quick Start (Recommended)
 If you want a quick start without any environment issue, please download this VM image [here]().
+By using this image, you will get a smooth experience on using PartFlow without any configuration and input-command.

 ## Requirements
 ### Python3.10